jmaggio14/imagepypelines/README.rst

 ^^^^^^^^^^^^^^^^^^^
 when debugging an image pipeline, printing out an image can be counter productive.
-Imaging scientists frequently default to printing out the shape or size of the data. `imagepypelines` contains a helper class to quickly summarize an image in a formatted string
+Imaging scientists frequently default to printing out the shape or size of the data.
+Imagepypelines_ contains a helper class to quickly summarize an image in a formatted string

 .. code-block:: python

   import imagepypelines as ip